shakefu/shootingstar/README.md

 create rooms, and chat with one another.

 The server does not persist any channels or user connections through a reboot.
-It also does not log or persist any chat messages.
+It also does not persist any chat messages.

 ## Installation for development